-Following the VW Tiguan in July last year, the stretched wheelbase VW Tiguan or Tiguan AllSpace received a facelift this month.
+Following the VW Tiguan in July last year, the stretched wheelbase VW Tiguan or Tiguan Allspace received a facelift this year.
 The plug-in hybrid variant continues to be a China-only offering even after the facelift.
 And in 2022, there appears to be no plan to launch such a global plug-in hybrid SUV at Volkswagen.

-The 2021 VW Tiguan Allspace features the same design as the Tiguan facelift revealed last year.
-The bigger dimensions are the only difference here.
+The 2022 VW Tiguan Allspace features the same design as the Tiguan facelift, and the bigger dimensions are the only difference here.
 Measuring 4,723 mm (185.9 in.) in length (European specification), the new model is 22 mm (0.9 in.) longer than the original.

 The radiator grille is wider and flanked by VW Golf Mk8-inspired headlights that induce an aggressive styling to the front-end.
 Speaking of the new headlights, they are IQ.Light LED matrix units with sweeping/dynamic LED turn indicators.

 On the sides, new wheels in sizes ranging from 17- to 20-inches are available.
 At the rear, the Tiguan lettering is below the VW roundel instead of on the left side.
 Revised bumpers and tweaked rear lights are among the exterior changes.
 In the U.S., the paint options include two new colors: Oryx White (pictured above) and Kings Red Metallic.